 The I-80 corridor is not the whole system, and all of the other elements that feed into it, from state highways to local arterials, must also function for the whole system to be useful.
-One of the most vital balancing tasks in the Element is how to allocate resources between the core I-80 system and the connecting highways and arterials.
+One of the most vital tasks are mostly separate (money in a construction account can't be used for maintenance and vice-versa), and there are currently few local funds available for either purpose.

-The I-80 system is the core of the Solano transportation system - but it is not the whole of the system funds available for either purpose.
 Expansion of the system adds to the maintenance burden, with one exception: Express Lanes can provide toll revenues that help maintain the roads on which they are located, and have the potential to also support facilities and programs that reduce stress by moving single occupant drivers into some form of transit.
 This is why expansion of the Express Lane system in Solano County is one of the highest priorities in the Solano CTP Transit and Rideshare Element.